IuliiaKonovalova/flash_cards/README.md

 **COMPATIBILITY:**

-The website was tested on the following browsers: Chrome, Firefox, Brave.
++ The app was tested on the following browsers: Chrome, Firefox, Brave, Edge.
+  - Noted Issues:
-  - Noted Issues: The Speech Synthesis does not work properly in Brave browser
+    - The Speech Synthesis does not work in Brave browser;
+    - vw does not work properly in Edge browser;

-+ The website was checked by devtools implemented in Firefox and Chrome browsers.
++ The app was checked by devtools implemented in Firefox and Chrome browsers.
-+ The website was checked with [Responsive Website Design Tester](https://responsivedesignchecker.com/).
++ The app was checked with [Responsive Website Design Tester](https://responsivedesignchecker.com/).
-+ The functionality of the links in the website was checked as well by different users.
++ The functionality of the links in the app was checked as well by different users.

----

 ---
 ## Validator testing